Summary:

 Teams have both practical and personal needs, all of which impact team effectiveness.

-The last three factors of team effectiveness address their personal needs.
-They need to feel safe and valued, work well together, and be challenged to learn and grow.
+The first three factors of team effectiveness address the practical side of teams; they need to understand their purpose, roles, and processes.
+On the other hand, the last three factors of team effectiveness address a team's personal needs; they need to feel safe and valued, work well together, and be challenged to learn and grow.

 Verity Creedy is Vice President of DDI’s Product Management team and an award-winning blogger.
 Verity is obsessed with building powerful development experiences for leaders, trying to hold a decent plank for two minutes, and keeping indoor plants alive for more than six months.